aamir-s18/discopogo/README.md

 ## How to train

 In the folder [`exa`](exa/) you can find the implementation of our project.
-For every client a Disco client is created, which can communicate with a running server.
-To train the model visit the website and visit "Train Model" or `/train`.
+For every resaurant, a Disco client is created, which can communicate with the running server.
+To train the model, visit the website and use `Train Model` button or use url path `/train`.
 Select the dummy CSV from this repository and let the magic happen.
 Currently it's set to support federated learning.

 ## Some details about implementation